The FourFourTwo Season Preview 2015/16: Sunderland

 Sunderland have escaped relegation once again thanks to Big Sam’s appointment back in February.
 Now they need stability and investment.

-To see where FourFourTwo think Sunderland will finish – along with a bespoke two-page preview – get our special new season issue.
+To see where FourFourTwo think Sunderland will finish – along with a bespoke two-page preview – get our special new season issue, which will be out soon.